01/29/2013 Savio President Takes Position on the Board of Directors IPPCA

 “As a leading manufacturer of pond and waterscape components, it’s in our best interest to serve our colleagues and do our part to maintain the high-quality standards set by IPPCA,” said Steele.
 The board is comprised of 15 members and maintains over 50 corporate members.

 In addition to Savio Engineering, Ms. Steele founded and oversees the Savio Water Feature Institute.
 The goal of the institute is similar to that of IPPCA in that the intended goals are to improve and maintain a high level of quality water feature distributors and contractors.
 The institute offers water industry professionals the most innovative and beneficial educational programs available.
 This includes programs and curriculum inclusive of design concepts, installation techniques and technological advances.
 “We believe the key to success in our industry, and in any industry, is education,” said Steele.
 “We want what we’re doing at the local level to mirror the best practices and high-quality expectations that are set at the national and international level by organizations like IPPCA.”

-New Mexico Based Savio Engineering Expands Operation to East Coast
+03/13/13 Savio Engineering expands its operation to the East Coast

-“After 12 prosperous years in New Mexico, the timing seemed right to open a second east coast operation,” said Valerie Steele, president and owner of Savio.
-“Our corporate headquarters will be in New Mexico, but with newly anticipated projects and an ever expanding east coast customer base, we decided we needed a second distribution and sales location.”
+“After 12 prosperous years Mexico, the timing seemed right to open a second east coast operation,” said Valerie Steele, president and owner of Savio.
+“Our corporate headquarters will be Mexico, but with newly anticipated projects and an ever expanding east coast customer base, we decided we needed a second distribution and sales location.”